bbcrown/wiad/developement-protocol.md

 - Comments in the code are reserved only to increase clarity of each parts.
 - Comments should not be used for raising question or adding notes about a know issue or bug.
 Those should be documented in *working-issues.md*.

+### Versioning
+We adopt a simple versioning approach with three digits: **_X.Y.Z.B_**, starting from 0.0.1.0.
+From the left:

+- **_X_**: The first digit indicates major released version number, it should remain as **0** until the first complete fully tested version is released.
+- **_Y_**: The second digit indicate its status: 0 for alpha, 1 for beta, 2 for candidate for release and 3 for released.
+- **_Z_**: The third digit indicates minor released, reserved for changes that add new minor functionalities or addressed serveral bugs
+- **_B_**: The last digit indicates the build number, starting from 1.
+Each build addresses failry minor features or bugs or small appearance issues.